-When it comes to retail therapy, Dubai knows a thing or two.
-The UAE city is renowned for its lavish spending habits and enormous shopping malls.
+When it comes to retail therapy, Dubai certainly knows a thing or two.
+The UAE city is renowned for its glamourous atmosphere, lavish spending habits, enormous malls and world-class shopping experience .

-You’ll find it all on a shopping holiday to Dubai, from traditional markets and souks to exclusive designer boutiques.
+Whatever you're looking for, you’ll find it on a shopping holiday to Dubai.
+From traditional markets and souks to exclusive designer boutiques, world-renowned names and high end fashion houses.

-We’ve penned this helpful guide to tax free shopping in Dubai to help you work out if a bargain really is a bargain…
+We’ve penned this helpful guide to shopping in Dubai to help you work out if a bargain really is a bargain…

-Dubai Airport is home to a spectacular duty free store where you’ll find alcohol, tobacco, confectionary, perfume, cosmetics and plenty more.
+Duty free shopping is a huge draw for UK visitors to Dubai, and it's no surprise.
+Dubai Airport is home to a spectacular duty free store where you’ll find alcohol, tobacco, confectionery, perfume, cosmetics and plenty more.

-The duty-free limits for alcohol are as follows:
+The duty-free limits for bringing duty free alcohol into the UK are as follows:

 *However, this last allowance can also be split, allowing you to take part fortified wine and part spirits.